 Aftermath

-With the end of the war, the Communist Party of the Soviet Union no longer faced an acute military threat to its existence and power.
-However, the perceived threat of continued popular discontent, combined with the failure of socialist revolutions in other countries—most notably the German Revolution—contributed to the continued militarization of Soviet society.
+With the end of the war, the Russian Communist Party (Bolsheviks) no longer faced an acute military threat to its existence and power.
+However, the perceived threat of continued popular discontent, combined with the failure of socialist revolutions in other countries, such as the German revolution of 1918–1919, contributed to the continued militarization of Soviet society.

 Around one to two million people known as the White émigrés fled Russia, many with General Wrangel, some through the Far East and others west into the newly independent Baltic countries.
 The émigrés included a large percentage of the educated and skilled population of Russia.[156]